 Feeling lost or confused when it comes to changing your layers?
 Not to worry!
 This video walk-through will take you step-by-step around the interface and get you mapping in no time.

-To be clear, we have added some functionality, such as editing features, to multiple places in the system (in the case of editing, we've added it to both the Layer Editor panel and the editing function within a map by clicking the "pencil icon" assuming editing privilege is granted to the user in question).
+To be clear, we have added some functionality, such as editing features, to multiple places in the system (in the case of editing, we've added it to both the Layer Editor panel and the editing function within a map by clicking the "hamburgeler" assuming editing privilege is granted to the user in question).
+Here you can choose to add or remove features as well as edit the attributes of those selected.
 We have certain functionalities in more than one place to ensure that your map-making experience is as intuitive and smooth as possible.